• About Connective

 When comparing HTTPS vs HTTP, it’s important to note that HTTPS is more difficult and time-consuming to set up.
 Websites use HTTP by default, so you don’t have to worry about manually configuring your server.
 To use HTTPS, however, you must purchase an SSL certificate from a Certificate Authority (CA) and install it on your server.

-Benefits of Upgrading to HTTPS
+Benefits of upgrading to HTTPS

 Although it’s more difficult to set up than HTTP, upgrading your site to HTTPS is well worth the effort.
 In 2014, Google confirmed that it uses HTTPS as part of its ranking algorithm.
 Although it’s a lightweight signal, adopting HTTPS can increase your site’s chances of ranking high in the search results.